Solar + storage

 What does storage have to do with solar?

 Solar + storage is an ideal combination.
-Most rooftop solar systems are grid-tied which means that when the power goes down your solar systems automatically shuts off.
+Most rooftop solar systems are grid-tied which means that when the power goes down your solar system automatically shuts off.
 Solar with batteries can allow a building to stay on line and serve its power needs when the power goes out.
 Solar charges the storage and keeps it ready for action when the grid is operating.

 If the grid goes down, stored energy takes over to meet power demands.
 This applies to homes and businesses, as well as vital service providers in the community such as hospitals, shelters, and community centers.
 Together, they can keep critical electrical services running for individuals and communities in the event of an emergency.